Pilgrimage, a way of life

 And know the place for the first time.

-This year our theme has been Hope – when we started planning it in 2019, and writing materials to help with discussions, it was all very abstract.
+In 2019 our theme was Hope – when we started planning it writing materials to help with discussions, it was all very abstract.
 But the other day, someone on the radio said ‘Hope’ has an air of determination to it . . well that was one word I don’t remember including in all our words exploring Hope last summer.
 But how right – we have to live these present weeks, not in some ephemeral wishy washy romantic dream, but with determination and courage looking to the events of each day, admitting the realities, but not letting the darkness overcome the light and life of pilgrimage.

 We are an Easter people and Alleluia is our songSt Augustine